 Rigsby in 1865 seems to have gotten the claim for the Molallas correct, according to my own research.
 But then he assigns the Cascades to other tribes, Tenino-Sahaptin, and Yahuskin-Paiute.
 But is this really the territory of these other tribes?
 Why does there have to be complete coverage without gaps in the map for tribal land claims?

 Part of the problem with the products of the early Non-native scholars is that many appear to have a problem associating land with co-use and co-habitation activities of many tribes.
 Activities like elk hunting, berry gathering, weaving materials gathering, and trade obsidian mining, were likely co-habitation activities of many tribes in the Cascades.
 Many scholars are entrenched in their scholarship so far that they do not try to incorporate other concepts that come from other studies.
-Certainly for the first 100 years of anthropology, few native people were asked what they thought of the early theories.
+Certainly, for the first 100 years of anthropology, few native people were asked what they thought of the early theories.
 Linguists rarely fully accessed historic accounts or even cultural anthropological ethnographic accounts.
 Similarly for archaeologists, who rarely accessed linguistic or cultural documents.
 There has been a change in scholarship but many of the descriptions and maps produced only present a limited scholarly vision of any one tribe.
 Linguists many-times did not understand tribal culture very well as they tried to decipher the languages.
 Contemporaneously this has changed and many scholars draw from multiple disciplines.
 But notions like the Molalla ethnographic territorial claims, which have been uncritically adopted by numerous contemporary texts, are a relic of early anthropological, and linguistic notions of tribal territory.
 What this short study suggests is that there needs to be more critical analysis applied to older notions of tribes, territorial claims and cultural characteristics.
-Contemporary scholars need to devote their attentions to a nuanced perspective of tribes such that we have greater understandings based on actual evidence, not simple rehashed anthropological mythologies and outdated theories.
+Contemporary scholars need to devote their attention to a nuanced perspective of tribes such that we have greater understandings based on actual evidence, not simply rehashed anthropological mythologies and outdated theories.

 The state of my scholarship on the Molalla has revealed much in local historical accounts of their history and character.
 Much had yet to be discovered as new archives are accessed nearly every month.
 Evidence may come to light which alters this image of the Molalla.
 But we will be hard-pressed to find a culture in Oregon which occupied the high Cascades in permanent villages year-round.
 There was not any peoples in Oregon who would live within such an environment when they had the choice to move into the temperate valleys for the winter months where it was warmer and there was more food available.
 As such, previous notions about the Molalla and the Cascades must change.